wenxpy/Octra/README.md

 python cli.py send --to your octra wallet --amount 0.01
 ```

-- That's it, complete minimum 10 trsnasactions.
+- That's it, complete minimum 10 transactions.
 - Watch video guide on X